Roy-lab/Roadmap_RegulatoryVariation/DiffusionAndEigenvectors/README.md

 After performing the gene scoring (code provided in mapregionpairsnp), we next performed node and edge diffusion on the graph.

-1. Node diffusion: We did node diffusion using a regularized laplacian kernel (see readme in reg_laplacian).
+Node diffusion: We did node diffusion using a regularized laplacian kernel (see readme in reg_laplacian).
-2. Edge diffusion:
+Edge diffusion was performed with the hotnet2 pipeline: https://github.com/raphael-group/hotnet2

-3. After edge diffusion, we extracted the subnetwork and performed qnormalization (with the qnorm_union.m script)
+Eigenvectors were calculated much in the same way as the original MUSCARI pipeline (https://github.com/Roy-lab/Muscari) the only difference being we used the L1 norm instead of the L2 norm.